“History is bunk!”

 So said Henry Ford in 1916.
 He was wrong.
 For most Americans, the past is interesting and important – it’s “History” that is the problem.
 Too often History is an irrelevant school subject to be endured for a year or two, a bunch of names and dates quickly forgotten.

-Based at The City University of New York Graduate Center, ASHP/CML produces print, visual, and multimedia materials that explore the richly diverse social and cultural history of the United States.
-We also lead professional development seminars that help teachers in New York City and across the nation to use the latest scholarship, technology, and active learning methods in their classrooms.
+Based at The City University of New York Graduate Center, ASHP/CML has partnered with numerous historical and educational organizations to produce print, visual, and multimedia materials that explore the richly diverse social and cultural history of the United States.
+We also develop curricula and lead professional development seminars that help teachers in New York City and across the nation to use the latest scholarship, technology, and active learning methods in their classrooms.
 ASHP/CML supervises The Graduate Center’s New Media Lab, which facilitates student and faculty digital projects and research.

-Founded in 1981 by the distinguished labor historian Herbert Gutman and Stephen Brier and directed since 1998 by Joshua Brown, ASHP/CML has gained an international reputation in the fields of public history and history education.
-As one of the few history organizations with a full-time staff composed of scholars, artists, media producers, and educators, ASHP/CML’s Who Built America? books and documentaries, digital and online projects (including our podcast), and our seminars combine rigorous humanities content with innovative methods of presentation.
+Founded in 1981 by the distinguished labor historian Herbert Gutman and Stephen Brier, ASHP/CML has gained an international reputation in the fields of public history and history education.
+With a staff that includes scholars, artists, media producers, and educators, ASHP/CML’s Who Built America? books and documentaries, digital and online projects (including our podcast), and our seminars combine rigorous humanities content with innovative methods of presentation.
 Cited as a model for public humanities programming, ASHP/CML’s projects and programs have received numerous grants and awards.

 American Social History Productions, Inc. serves as our not-for-profit subsidiary and holds the copyright to all text, documentary, and multimedia materials produced by the American Social History Project.